 There are no special dietary needs for older athletes.
 However there is less "physiologic forgiveness" or latitude to skip the pre-event carbohydrate meal, and an increased sensitivity to major fluid shifts from sweating and inadequate replacement.
 But aside from this decreased tolerance for physiologic abuse, the general principles of nutrition are exactly the same for all age groups including vitamin, mineral, and electrolyte replacement as well as the use of ergogenic aids such as diet supplements and unusual food products.

 STRATEGIES TO STAY AHEAD OF THE CURVE

 Is it safe to exercise as you age?
 If one uses common sense, the long term health benefits far outweigh any potential cardiac complications.
 One should avoid the extremes such as exercising above and beyond the level you have trained for, environmental extremes of temperature and humidity, and exercising when not feeling well.
 But even orthopedic injuries, which might be expected to be more common in the older athlete, do not appear to be increased with activities of moderate intensity and duration.
+A few thoughts: